Mary Bell: Collaboration with Gitta Sereny

+When reflecting upon her crimes in her interviews with Sereny, Bell claimed: "I didn't know I had intended for them to be dead ... dead forever.
+Dead for me then [did not mean] forever."
+When alluding to her interactions with various professionals following her arrest and their collective efforts to explain the magnitude of her crimes to her, Bell stated: "When I think of it now, it's really funny to think that nobody, nobody at all, ever talked to me in a way that could have made what I did real to me."

 Lifelong anonymity

 The right to anonymity granted to Bell's daughter following her birth was originally only extended until she had reached the age of 18.
 However, on 21 May 2003, Bell won a High Court battle to have her own anonymity, and that of her daughter, extended for life.
-This order was approved by Dame Elizabeth Butler-Sloss, and was later updated to include Bell's granddaughter (b.
+This order was approved by Dame Elizabeth Butler-Sloss, President of the Family Division, and was later updated to include Bell's granddaughter (b.
 January 2009), who was referred to as "Z".
 The order also prohibits the divulging of any aspects of their lives which may identify them.